All the best things to do in Donegal town by a local

 It’s different up here

 Donegal County is located in northwest Ireland on the Wild Atlantic Way.
-In Gaelic, Dun na nGall means Fort of the Foreigner.
-Donegal Town sits to the south end of Donegal at the mouth of the River Eske, with views of the Bluestack Mountains on one side and Donegal Bay on the other.
+In Gaelic, Dun na nGall means Fort of the Foreigners.
+Donegal Town vibrant town overlooking Donegal bay to the south end of Donegal at the mouth of the River Eske, with views of the Bluestack Mountains on one side and Donegal Bay on the other.
 “What to do in Donegal Town” is a question I get asked a lot so here are the best things to do in Donegal town.

-The most frequently asked question is Donegal in Ireland or Northern Ireland.
+The most frequently asked question about Donegal is where it is located – Ireland or Northern Ireland?
 Donegal is the furthest north country in Ireland in fact it is even further north than Northern Ireland.

 Depending on which direction you are driving to Donegal Town try to take the N15 and follow the route through the stunning Barnesmore Gap, which had a notorious reputation until the 1800s.
 The Gap as it is known locally was the haunt of highwaymen and brigands robbing and murdering travellers on the road.